-When risks are identified they are allocated a priority rating, control actions identified and responsibilities for actions are determined.
-This is regularly monitored and reported to the Business Support and Audit Committee.
+A Risk Register is maintained and updated each month.
+When risks are identified they are allocated a scoring based on probability and impact, control actions are identified and responsibilities for actions are determined.
+The Risk Register is regularly monitored and reported to the Business Support and Audit Committee.

+Risk reports are presented at each meeting of the Business Support and Audit Committee and the Board.
 The Business Support and Audit Committee also receive regular internal audit reports prepared by St Basil's internal auditor on a wide range of business activity.
-An annual plan is agreed at the beginning of the financial year.
-Our current internal auditor's approach to internal audit involves a systematic risk based approach in all of their audits undertaken throughout St Basils, with the aim of aligning their work closely to St Basils' own analysis of the key risks.
+The annual internal audit programme is agreed at the beginning of the financial year.
+Our current internal auditor's approach to internal audit is a systematic risk-based approach, with the aim of aligning their work closely to St Basils' own analysis of the key risks.

 The internal audit programme regularly reviews our risk management systems to apply a degree of independent scrutiny and to ensure best practice.
-Recommendations arising from the reviews are used by the Board as a means of ensuring a robust risk management process, learning and continuous improvement.
+Recommendations arising from the reviews are used by the Board as a means of ensuring a robust control environment, as well as continuous learning and improvement.

-Key Risks/Challenges to the Business Plan in 2022-23
+Key Risks/Challenges to the Business Plan in 2023/24